 “Get your bloody drays off the road, you cretins!” he shouted as he tried to take the horses around the obstacle.
 The coach drove close to the rocks and all Hell broke loose.

-“Bail up!” came the dreaded cry from behind the rock.
+Gardiner signalled to his men from behind the rock.
 The crack of gunfire lacerated the tranquillity of the bush and bullets tore through the wooden coach hitting Constable Moran in the groin, the unfortunate policeman overwhelmed with confusion, pain, and terror.
 A bullet whipped Fagan’s hat off his head.
 As the bushrangers who had fired the first volley reloaded the next lot took shots at the coach.
 Sergeant Condell was shot in the ribs and the escort horses tried to bolt.
 The bullet riddled coach lurched and snagged on the rocks, overturning in spectacular fashion and tossing the occupants and driver across the road like rag dolls.
 As Fagan and Haviland collected themselves, spitting out the mouthfuls of dust they had collected on landing, they took up their rifles and let off a shot as the bushrangers descended upon the stricken vehicle.
 The constables were no match for these devils with red shirts and black faces.
 Frank Gardiner had led his men like a true captain, cool under pressure and giving directions with clarity and precision that left the police totally blind-sided.
 As the police scurried away the gang descended like carrion birds and the coach was picked clean.
 The gang knew that they had struck it rich, but little did they know the extent of their haul.
 Within half an hour the Gardiner gang had made history.

 The distressed troopers were found by a squatter named Hanbury Clements, who had been roused by the gunfire and ridden towards the commotion.
 Seeing Condell and Moran struggling and bleeding, propped up by their colleagues, he immediately assisted them in getting to the Eugowra homestead where his wife Edith was entrusted with attending the injuries, to her great trepidation – after all, she was no doctor.